adrybakov/wulfric/docs/source/user-guide/module/atom.rst

     >>> atom.magmom
     array([0., 0., 1.])

 The units of magnetic moment depend on you interpretation.
-In wulfric usually Bohr magneton is used.
+In WULFRICC usually Bohr magneton is used.

 .. note::

     Magnetic moment is independent from the spin of the atom.
-    This behaviour may change in the future.
+    This behavior may change in the future.

 Charge
 ======